b00827450-tech/ML_Ops_Group_Repo/README.md

 2. Audit Service
 - Retrieves property and listing data for financial audit
+- Uses listing price as the basis for financial estimation
 - Calculates estimated rental income, maintenance costs, and gross yield percentage
-- Detects anomalies based on audit rules, such as low yield
+- Applies rule-based checks to detect anomalies, such as low yield
-- Returns audit records and anomaly indicators for downstream evaluation
+- Returns computed audit metrics and anomaly indicators for downstream evaluation

 ### Repository Structure